 In our school we encourage children to take responsibility and to make decisions.
 This is part of the culture of our school and relates to children of all ages.
-The work in the Foundation Stage recognises the importance of children developing social as well as educational skills.
+The work from the Foundation Stage to Year 6 recognises the importance of children developing social as well as educational skills.

-Children are involved at an appropriate level in setting targets in their IEPs and in termly IEP review meetings with their teachers.
-Children are encouraged to make judgements about their own performance against their IEP targets.
+Children are involved at an appropriate level in setting targets in their ILPs and in termly ILP review meetings with their teachers.
+Children are encouraged to make judgements about their own performance against their ILP targets.
 We recognise success here as we do in any other aspect of school life.